josegonzalez/python-github-backup/README.rst

 **Password-based authentication** will fail if you have two-factor authentication enabled, and will `be deprecated <https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13/>`_ by 2023 EOY.

-``--username`` is used for basic password authentication and separate from the positional argument ``USER``, which specifies the user account you wish to backing up.
+``--username`` is used for basic password authentication and separate from the positional argument ``USER``, which specifies the user account you wish to back up.

 **Classic tokens** are `slightly less secure <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic>`_ as they provide very coarse-grained permissions.